-STATE MISSIONS Ever since the day the Baptist State Convention was organized, March 26, 1830, at Greenville, with 14 members, its avowed put pose has been to "give the convention was organized to the conv pose has been to "give the Gospel to N. C. and then to all the world."
-How successfully the founders of the Convention and their successors have proved the founders of the Convention and their successors have wrought may be seen by the following comparisons:

-In 1830 there would be seen by the following comparisons: In 1830 there were only 15,000 Baptists in N C., white and colored.
-There are now 375,767 white Baptists in N C., white and ly 240,000 pegro Bartists white Baptists alone, and approximate about ly 240,000 negro Baptists, making a total of around 600,000; about 48 church members out of 48 church members out of every 100 in N. C. are Baptists.
-There is not a county in the is not a county in the State and scarcely a town of any size without a Baptist church.
-Harrow and scarcely a town of any size without a Baptist church.
+Ever since the day the Baptist State Convention was organized, farch 26, 1820, et Convention was organized March 26, 1830, at Greenville, with 14 members, its avowed putpose has been to "give the Gospel to N. C. and then to all the world."
+How successfully the founders of the Convention and their successors have wrought successors have wrought may be seen by the following comparisons: In 1830 there would be seen by the following comparisons: In 1830 there were only 15,000 Baptists in N C., white and colored.
+There are now 375,767 white Baptists in N C., white and inter-ly 240,000 uegro Baptists alone, and approximately 240,000 negro Baptists, making a total of around 600,000; about 48 church members out of 48 church members out of every 100 in N. C. are Baptists.
+There is not a county in the State and N. C. are Baptists. is not a county in the State and scarcely a town of any size without a Baptist church.
+However, in the state and scarcely a town of any size without greata Baptist church.
 However, in many places the Baptist cause greatly needs strengthening The first year the Convention met it reported \$700 for Missions and Education, the two objects to which it contributed.
 Last year contributions to all benevolent objects, including the Orphanage, amounted to \$737,317 32.